-This section applies the model to five past U.S. recessions, from the 70s through the Great Recession.
-Using a particle filter approach akin to Bocola and Dovis (2019), I estimate the historical aggregate productivity and uncertainty shocks.
-I then compare the model-predicted unemployment with the data.
+This section uses the model to analyze five past U.S. recessions, from the 1970s to the Great Recession.
+Using a particle filter approach similar to Bocola and Dovis (2019), I estimate historical aggregate productivity and uncertainty shocks, and then compare the model-predicted unemployment with actual data.

 Model-Predicted Unemployment.
-A particle filter is a Monte Carlo Bayesian estimator for the posterior distribution of structural shocks in non-linear systems such as mine.
-The first step is to approximate the model's infinite-dimensional state of firm distribution by an auxiliary finite-state non-linear state-space system:
+A particle filter is a Monte Carlo Bayesian estimator, used to estimate the posterior distribution of structural shocks in non-linear systems like mine.
+To use it, the first step is to simplify the infinite-dimensional firm distribution within my model into the following auxiliary finite-state state-space system: